- Get Started

 createDeliveryStep

-to create the delivery. - Use the
+to create the delivery. - Use

 transform

-utility to specify the links to be created in the next step.
+to specify the links to be created in the next step.
 You specify links between the delivery and cart, and between the restaurant and delivery. - Use the

 createRemoteLinkStep